atbcb/usab-uswds/_pages/about/budget-performance/fevs.md

 ### Overview

 The survey consists of 90 questions.
-Number of items identified as strengths and challenges are based on items 1-90, excluding item 16.
-Item 16 is broken out separately.
+Number of items identified as strengths and challenges are based on items 1-90, excluding item 16, which is listed separately.

 Number of items identified as **Strengths** (65% positive or higher):  **52**